 Content marketing isn’t about selling.

 Content marketing has the potential to help your business build a devoted following and even sell more, but it isn’t an immediate direct sales tool.
-Though some companies use content marketing to push certain products or make direct sales, the most successful content marketers aren’t directly selling anything at all.
+Though some companies use content marketing service providers to push certain products or make direct sales, the most successful content marketers aren’t directly selling anything at all.
 The most successful content marketers exist to educate, entertain, and inspire their readers—and they see conversion into sales as a happy by-product of their work instead of its primary purpose.

 It’s difficult for most people writing about their businesses to step back from the mentality that everything they write has to be about selling something.
 But if you can make that leap of faith, you’ll find that readers are more likely to appreciate your content and trust your brand when you’re giving them helpful information instead of selling them something around every corner.